 Types of ATO

-In most cases, the types of ATO that will be pursued for GSA systems are the GSA Lightweight ATO (LATO).
+In most cases, the types of ATO that will be pursued for TTS custom software systems are the GSA Lightweight ATO (LATO).
 The GSA LATO process is described in a guide on Insite (search for “Lightweight Security Authorization Guide” on that page).
 Systems that are under development must fulfill the requirements for pre-assessment for internal government use.

-Low impact system ATOs are valid for 3 years.
-Moderate impact system ATOs are valid for 1 year.
+The GSA LATO Low risk system ATOs are valid for 3 years. he GSA LATO Moderate risk system ATOs are valid for 1 year.
 The Authorizing Official (AO) and Chief Information Security Officer (CISO) may sometimes grant a 90-day ATO, on a case by case basis.
 The default expectation is to avoid 90-day ATOs whenever possible, since they make more work for everyone.

 Conditions for pre-assessment